yssaya/CGOS/README.md

 # Changes
 1. Recent 300 games on cross-table page.
+2. Default rating is average of active players.
-2. WGo viewer
+3. WGo viewer
-3. 7.0 komi and handling draw for rating calculation.
+4. 7.0 komi and handling draw for rating calculation.
-4. Shorter pgn file for BayesElo (cgosBayes).
+5. Shorter pgn file for BayesElo (cgosBayes).
-5. Forbid number only account.
+6. Forbid number only account.
-6. Bug fixed to send info all 'catch {puts $soc "info $msg"}'
+7. Bug fixed to send info all 'catch {puts $soc "info $msg"}'
-7. badusers.txt for not removing dead stones or too many timeout.
+8. badusers.txt for not removing dead stones or too many timeout.
+9. Reduce anchor vs anchor.

 # Don Dailey original explanation
 How to build from source: